 As a new hotel brand in Japan with ambition and resources but no track record, we knew from the beginning that to stand out we needed a real technology edge.
 We needed to build a tech stack never before seen in Japan – so that was the goal from the beginning.

-Our previous PMS was a stopgap measure to start operating the hotel while we looked for the best in class solution.
+Our previous Property Management System was a stopgap measure to start operating the hotel while we looked for the best in class solution.
 The biggest frustration was poor support and difficulty of use.
 It was also unsuitable for our “tech stack” ambitions since it had few integrations.

 We worked backwards, looking at the best of breed hospitality software for functions such as upselling, dynamic pricing, guest communications etc., and found that Mews supports all of them with 300+ integrations.
 We also liked that Mews kept it simple – they focus on the core functionality as opposed to some other PMSs that try to offer the full stack themselves, which are often not quite as good as a pure play provider.